 - Optional Add-Ins: black licorice pieces, pretzels, candy corn, assorted nuts

 - Preheat oven to 250 F degrees.
-Place popcorn in a large roasting pan and place in oven to keep warm while making caramel coating.
+Place freshly popped corn in a large roasting pan and place in oven to keep warm while making caramel coating.

 - In a medium saucepan over medium heat, melt butter.
 Stir in brown sugar, corn syrup and salt.
 Bring to a boil, stirring constantly.
-Boil without stirring 4 minutes.
+Allow to boil without stirring 4 minutes.
 Remove from heat and stir in baking soda and vanilla.
 Remove popped corn from oven and carefully pour caramel mixture in a thin stream over popcorn, stirring to coat.

 - Spray two large rimmed baking sheets with cooking spray.
-Divide coated popcorn between the two baking sheets and bake in the oven at 250 degrees, stirring every 15 minutes, for 30-45 minutes.
+Divide coated popcorn between the two baking sheets and bake in the oven at 250 degrees F, stirring with a spatula every 15 minutes, for 20 to 30 minutes.
 Remove from oven and let cool completely before breaking into pieces.
-Keep it pure and simple or add any optional add-ins to dress it up.
+Keep it pure and simple or add any optional add-ins to make it festive.

-- Store in an airtight container or zippered plastic storage bags.
+- Store in an airtight container or two gallon sized zippered storage bags.